Small Business Tax Loopholes: Minimize Your Tax Burden

 • Accurate Record-Keeping: Maintain detailed records of all expenses related to the home office, including utility bills, rent/mortgage interest, and repairs.

-• Separate Business and Personal Areas: Clearly demarcate the business area to avoid IRS issues about personal use.
+• Separate Business and Personal Areas: Demarcate the business area to avoid IRS issues about personal use.

 Common Audit Triggers and How to Avoid Them